ianyepan/top-70-leetcode-questions/README.md

 markdown file explaining my thought process, and an attached **C++ program that is guaranteed to be correct on the LeetCode platform**.

 P.s.
-Safely ignore the "Status".
+Safely ignore the "Status" column.
 It's for my personal use.

 ### Array